-Wooden Blocks with a shape sorting top
+48. Wooden Blocks with a Shape Sorting Top

+But YES like this one.
+Our 1 year olds have LOVED a shape sorting block bucket, like this.
 Your 1 year old will likely figure out the square or round spot first… it’s very easy to put painters tape over the rest of the top, isolating only the one s/he knows how to do at first.

 It’s so fun to watch the little tots try to find the right shape to fit through the only available hole.